 Etoposide Capsule - Clinical Pharmacology

-The mean volumes of distribution at steady state fall in the range of 18 to 29 liters or 7 to 17 L/m2.
+The mean volumes of distribution at steady-state fall in the range of 18 to 29 liters or 7 to 17 L/m2.
 Etoposide enters the CSF poorly.
 Although it is detectable in CSF and intracerebral tumors, the concentrations are lower than in extracerebral tumors and in plasma.
 Etoposide concentrations are higher in normal lung than in lung metastases and are similar in primary tumors and normal tissues of the myometrium.
 In vitro, etoposide is highly protein bound (97%) to human plasma proteins.
 An inverse relationship between plasma albumin levels and etoposide renal clearance is found in children.
-In a study determining the effect of other therapeutic agents on the in vitro binding of carbon-14 labeled etoposide to human serum proteins, only phenylbutazone, sodium salicylate, and aspirin displaced protein-bound etoposide at concentrations achieved in vivo.
+In a study determining the effect of other therapeutic agents on the in vitro binding of 14C-etoposide to human serum proteins, only phenylbutazone, sodium salicylate and aspirin displaced protein bound etoposide at concentrations achieved in vivo.

 Etoposide binding ratio correlates directly with serum albumin in patients with cancer and in normal volunteers.
 The unbound fraction of etoposide significantly correlated with bilirubin in a population of cancer patients.
 Data have suggested a significant inverse correlation between serum albumin concentration and free fraction of etoposide (see PRECAUTIONS).

-After intravenous administration of 14C-etoposide (100-124 mg/m2), mean recovery of radioactivity in the urine was 56% of the dose at 120 hours, 45% of which was excreted as etoposide; fecal recovery of radioactivity was 44% of the dose at 120 hours.
+After intravenous administration of 14C-etoposide (100 to 124 mg/m2), mean recovery of radioactivity in the urine was 56% of the dose at 120 hours, 45% of which was excreted as etoposide; fecal recovery of radioactivity was 44% of the dose at 120 hours.

 In children, approximately 55% of the dose is excreted in the urine as etoposide in 24 hours.
 The mean renal clearance of etoposide is 7 to 10 mL/min/m2 or about 35% of the total body clearance over a dose range of 80 to 600 mg/m2.
 Etoposide, therefore, is cleared by both renal and nonrenal processes, i.e., metabolism and biliary excretion.
 The effect of renal disease on plasma etoposide clearance is not known.